Bkayla096/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
--There were "x" votes cast in the election.
+-There were 369,711 votes cast in the election.
 -The candidates were:
-  -
+  -Charles Casper Stockham
-  -
+  -Diana DeGette
-  -
+  -Raymond Anthony Doane
 -The candidate results were:
-  -Candidate received % of the vote and x number of votes -Candidate received % of the vote and x number of votes -Candidate received % of the vote and x number of votes -The winner of the election was:
+  -Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes -Diana DeGetter received 73.8% of the vote and 272,892 number of votes -Raymond Anthony Doane received 3.1% of the vote and 11,606 number of votes -The winner of the election was:
-  -Winner, who received % of teh vote and x number of votes.
+  -Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview